 What is biochemistry?

-As the name may suggest, biochemistry is a field of science that broaches the two traditional disciplines of biology and chemistry.
+As the name may suggest, biochemistry is a field of science that combines the two traditional disciplines of biology and chemistry.
 If chemistry is the science of matter, then biochemistry is the science of living matter.

 Practitioners of biochemistry study the biochemical reactions that occur at the molecular level within living organisms.
 In medical biochemistry (also known as molecular biology), biochemical techniques are applied to human health and disease.
-The typical scope of medical biochemistry can encompass the following:
+The typical scope of medical biochemistry can include the following:

 - The chemical components of the human body, including carbohydrates and lipids; amino acids and proteins; blood and plasma; biological membranes; nucleic acids (DNA and RNA)